jmclong/jmclong/README.md

-- 👋 Hi, I’m @jmclong
+- 👋 Hi, I’m @jmclong, currently MSCS student at Georgia Tech, graduating Fall 2021
-- 👀 I’m interested in deep learning and optimization
+- 👀 I’m interested in deep learning, optimization, and blockchain
-- 🌱 I’m currently learning PyTorch
+- 🌱 I’m currently learning PyTorch and Solidity!
-- 📫 Reach me at joshualong @ live.com
+- 📫 Reach me at joshualong@live.com

 <!---
 jmclong/jmclong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.